LibertyDSNP/example-client/.github/PULL_REQUEST_TEMPLATE.md

 Additional details / screenshot
 ----------------
-- Any suplmenental pictures or material
+- Any supplemental pictures or material
 - ![Screenshot]()